2023 Solar Incentives Guide for Conning Towers Nautilus Park, CT - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-- Net Metering: Don't forget to talk with your Conning Towers Nautilus Park utility company about signing a net metering contract.
-This allows you to get a credit towards your utility bill every month for the value of excess energy your solar panels generate.
-You may receive either a dollar-for-dollar credit or a percentage of the value.
+- Net Metering: Don't forget to speak with your Conning Towers Nautilus Park utility company about signing a net metering contract.
+This allows you to receive credit towards your monthly utility bill for the value of excess energy generated by your solar panels.
+You could receive either a dollar-for-dollar credit or a percentage of the value.

 Federal Solar Incentives

-When you hear the term "solar incentives," federal incentives are likely the first thing that comes to mind.
-The solar incentive that you're most likely to have heard of is the Federal Solar Investment Tax Credit (ITC), which gives you a credit on your taxes equal to a specified percentage of the cost of your solar system.
+When thinking about solar incentives, federal incentives might be the first thing that comes to mind.
+The solar incentive that you may be most familiar with is the Federal Solar Investment Tax Credit (ITC), which gives you a credit on your taxes equal to a percentage of the cost of your solar system.

 State & Local Solar Incentives

-Some solar incentives may be offered at the local or state level.
-Like with federal incentives, these might include rebates, tax credits and more.
-These incentives might be handled by the Connecticut government, or by your county or municipality.
-Some are ongoing, while others are available for a limited time.
+Some solar incentives may be provided by state and local governments.
+As with federal incentives, these might include tax credits, rebates and more.
+These solar incentives — which might be provided by the state of Connecticut, or by your county or municipality — might be offered on an ongoing basis, or for only a limited time.

 Next Steps for Installing Solar in Conning Towers Nautilus Park

-The expanding number of available solar incentives has enormously increased the use of solar power nationwide over the last 15 years.
-You might qualify for solar incentives from the federal government, the Connecticut government or from your local utility company.
-It is a good idea to talk to your local Conning Towers Nautilus Park solar installer to learn more about these incentives and to make sure that you're getting all of the money you can for your solar system.
+The expanding number of solar incentives available has contributed greatly to the increase in the use of solar power nationwide over the last 15 years.
+You might qualify for solar incentives from your local utility company, the federal government or the Connecticut government.
+Your local Conning Towers Nautilus Park solar panel installation expert can help you learn more about which incentives you might qualify for, and get you on track to switch to renewable energy today.

 EcoWatch's Conning Towers Nautilus Park, CT Solar Incentives FAQs